Iglesia ni Cristo: Outreach

-On November 19, 1981, INC has launched the Lingap sa Mamamayan ('Aid To Humanity') Program.
+On November 19, 1981, INC launched the Lingap sa Mamamayan ("Aid To Humanity") Program.
 The program aims to provide relief goods, health care, and other services to the needy, especially those who are afflicted by calamities and disasters.
 It also provides seminars for disaster preparedness, first aid, and family planning.
 Other humanitarian activities such as blood donation and community clean up drives were also conducted in different parts of the world where the Iglesia ni Cristo is established.

 Felix Y. Manalo (FYM) Foundation, the INC's arm in executing the Lingap sa Mamamayan and other related programs, was formally registered in the Philippines on February 4, 2011, and in the United States on May 17, 2012.
 The institution is also recognized in Japan, South Korea, Spain, and Russia.

-INC also established the Unlad International, Inc in 2012.
+INC also established the UNLAD International, Inc. Aimed to broaden the reach of the program for livelihood and to help more people, UNLAD was registered to the Philippine government on March 17, 2013.

 On July 7, 2012, the INC Lingap sa Mamamayan was conducted in the slums of Parola in Tondo, Manila and was awarded three Guinness world records for breaking records in the most people involved in a dental health check; the most blood pressure readings taken in 8 hours; and the most blood glucose level tests in 8 hours.
 On April 29, 2016, four more Guinness world records were broken by the INC. These records are the largest collection of clothes for recycle/donation, the most shoes donated to charity in 24 hours, the most medical ultrasound examinations in eight hours, and the most medical risk assessment in eight hours which was also held in Tondo, Manila.

-On February 15, 2014, INC bagged another two Guinness world records when they conducted a worldwide charity walk simultaneously on 135 different sites scattered in 29 countries.
+On February 15, 2014, INC received another two Guinness world records when they conducted a worldwide charity walk simultaneously on 135 different sites scattered in 29 countries.
 INC holds the records for the largest charity walk on a single venue when 175,509 members of the church finished the 1.6 km walk in Manila; and for the largest charity walk in 24 hours (multiple venues) when a total of 519,521 participants finished the charity walk in different parts of the world.
 The proceeds were used for the housing and livelihood projects of super Typhoon Haiyan survivors.
 INC also broke the same records on May 6, 2018, for its Worldwide Walk to Fight Poverty with 283,171 people in single venue, and 773,136 people in multiple venues for its African missions and outreach.

-On February 22, 2014, INC conducted another Lingap sa Mamamayan at its first resettlement project in Barrio Maligaya in Palayan City, Nueva Ecija.
+On February 22, 2014, INC conducted another Lingap sa Mamamayan at its first resettlement project in Barrio Maligaya in Nueva Ecija.
 Coinciding with the barrio's 49th anniversary, INC bagged another world record after setting the record for the most hunger relief packs distributed within eight hours.
 A total of 302,311 hunger relief packages were given.